Zorro, The Gay Blade: Plot

 A reign of terror begins, including torture and increased taxation.
 Diego is frustrated because, being injured, he cannot fight Esteban's tyranny.
 Fate intervenes when Diego's gay, foppish, and British-educated twin brother Ramón de la Vega, a Royal Navy officer having adopted the name "Bunny Wigglesworth", comes home for a visit.
 Diego brings him up to date, and Bunny assumes the guise of Zorro, using a whip instead of a sword, while wearing flamboyant Zorro attire in a variety of coordinated colors.

 The colorful Zorro always eludes capture.
 Esteban hatches a plan to lure Zorro to the alcalde's residence with another ball to show off Florinda's expensive new necklace.
 Seeing through the plan, Diego arrives dressed as Zorro.
 So do the rest of the Dons and male party guests, saying that a message from Esteban instructed them all to dress that way.
 Adding to the confusion, Bunny appears in drag, masquerading as "Margarita" Wigglesworth, Diego's cousin from Santa Barbara.
 Esteban is smitten upon meeting her.
 Bunny spills a drink on Florinda, and in the resulting chaos attempts to clean her dress, and makes off with the necklace.
-As Bunny leaves to return to the Royal Navy, he tells Diego that Charlotte Taylor-Wilson has confessed her love for Zorro.
+As Bunny leaves to return to the Royal Navy, he tells Diego that Charlotte has confessed her love for Zorro.

 At the plaza, Diego (as Zorro) and Charlotte meet again, falling into each other's arms, but they are observed and Esteban is informed.
 As a ruse to lure Zorro, he has Charlotte arrested, and she is sentenced to be executed.
 Don Diego as Zorro surrenders to Esteban to save her, and he is sentenced to death.

 Seconds before the firing squad opens fire, Bunny, this time wearing a bright metallic gold costume, announces the return of Zorro with a rhyme, "Two bits, four bits, six bits, a peso.
 All for Zorro, stand up and say so!"
 With Charlotte's and Diego's aid, Zorro incites the assembled peasants to rebellion.
 Esteban's guards also rebel, joined by Florinda, and Esteban stands alone, defeated.
 Later, Bunny finally rides off to catch his ship back to Britain, waving goodbye, after which Diego and Charlotte ride off to plan their wedding.
 As her wedding gift, Charlotte suggests that Diego donate all his family lands to the people, so they can settle down and raise a family in Boston.